Skip to content

 SELECT * FROM Students LIMIT 5;

-📖 LIMIT restricts output rows (MySQL/PostgreSQL).
-In SQL Server use TOP 5.
+📖 LIMIT restricts rows (MySQL/PostgreSQL).
+SQL Server uses TOP 5.

 SELECT * FROM Students ORDER BY name;